-Over the next five years, our strategic ambition is to ensure our tenants, residents and leaseholders have a real voice in shaping our policies and services.
+Over the next five years, our priorities are to ensure our tenants, residents and leaseholders have a real voice in shaping our policies and services.

 At the core of this strategy there are a number of guiding principles that will underpin our approach to both the development and delivery of our annual plans throughout the lifespan of the strategy.